 What if my child is upset?

 If you have a beginner--any age, but especially 5 and under--there will be resistance.
 Expect that.
 And remind yourself that we have been effectively dealing with all levels of fear and resistance for decades.
 The younger they are, the more they depend on fussing to get their point across.
 We'll work with that.
 They'll fuss about being away from you, being with a stranger, or just about not wanting to do what they're being told, even before the natural fear level kicks in.
-For most of them this is when they'll learn that you do some things even if you don't want to.
+For most of them this is when they'll learn that some things you just do even if you don't want to.
 But they'll come out of it stronger, more self-confident, and most importantly safer than when they began.

 What if my child doesn't want to come back?

 Drowning is the leading cause of unexpected death for 5 and unders in this country.
 That may sound melodramatic, but it's true--it is a very real threat that we're looking to minimize by getting the youngsters safer in the water.
 A normal kid--a normal adult--is going to have to face and conquer fear.
-But when there’s an imminent threat, we need to work through it NOW.
+But when there’s an immanent threat, we need to work through it NOW.
 We'll work with that; We’ve had great success working thousands of fearful kids through that; you work on being resolute at home that lessons will continue until your youngster is safe.
 Positively reinforce what we've been doing for three decades successfully, and come in for a pep talk if you need it.
 It is absolutely normal for this to be harder on a Mom or Dad than the little ones that we're empowering.
 But know this: it won't be easier next year--every year older without getting safe in the water increases the resistance and fear level.
 Stick with it--you'll be glad you did, while possibly preventing an unspeakable loss.